T1taniumF0rge-Industries-Inc/Software/.github/security/server_error.md

 If you think you can proceed elsewhere, you may.
 Attacks like these can be temporary and don't happen all the time.

-If this page appears consistently, please contact support at gamersoftware.corp@gmail.com, sutoexec.bat@gmail.com or gsst2401@gmail.com
+If this page appears consistently, please contact support at t1taniumf0rgeindustries.inc@gmail.com (gamersoftware.corp@gmail.com) or sutoexec.bat@gmail.com (gsst2401@gmail.com)

 Thanks for understanding.